Partnering For Eternity Scholarship

 Additionally, please review primary expectations of the program which are outlined below:

-• To be eligible, seniors should be cognitively healthy, able to visit weekly, cannot be a family member of the student, and may not be a nursing home resident
+- To be eligible, seniors should be cognitively healthy, at least 55 years old, able to visit weekly, cannot be a family member of the student, and may not be a nursing home resident